samuelfernandofs/QUBO-hybrid/README.md

 # QUBO-hybrid
 Python Quantum framework for building hybrid asynchronous decomposition samplers for quadratic unconstrained binary optimization (QUBO) problems

-2.2 Full QUBO Solver
+Full QUBO Solver

-Firstly, we've defined a basic QUBO formulation for solving instances of the Vehicle Routing Problem (VRP).
-The formulation is inspired by a similar one for the Traveling Salesman Problem (TSP) in [20].
+We've defined a basic QUBO formulation for solving instances of the Vehicle Routing Problem (VRP).
+The formulation is inspired by a similar one for the Traveling Salesman Problem (TSP)

 Let's define the binary function